As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 14. Changing of the Guards at Amalienborg Palace

 Amalienborg Palace is where the Dutch royal family live and is also where you’ll find the Dutch royal guard with their navy blue uniform, rifles and tall bearskin hats.
-You can witness the changing of the guards every day at 11.30am when the new watch marches from Rosenborg castle to Amalienborg Palace.
+You can witness the changing of the guards for free every day at 11.30am when the new watch marches from Rosenborg castle to Amalienborg Palace.

 When the queen is home, the guards are accompanied by a band which adds a real atmosphere and arguably one of the best free attractions in Copenhagen.
 The march passes Round Tower and Kongens Nytorv before arriving at Amalienborg at 12 noon.